 - Any other non-economic losses that you’ve suffered as a result of your bicycle crash

-I can’t work after my accident; can you help me?
+I can’t work after my bicycle accident.
+Can you help me?

-The question – “How much is my bicycle accident worth?” – really is asking how much money it will take for you to be compensated for your damages.
+The question – “How much are bicycle accidents worth?” – really is asking how much money it will take for you to be compensated for your damages.
 Damages involved in a bike accident typically include:

 - Past and future medical bills